JuliaAstro/AstroTime.jl/docs/src/tutorial.md

 ```

 !!! note
-    At this time, custom epochs with additional parameters cannot be parsed from string.
+    At this time, custom epochs with additional parameters cannot be parsed from strings.